CorbinGraham/Speed_Swap/README.md

 # Speed_Swap
   This is a game I created for mobile devices in the Unity engine.
 This is my first ever Unity project and was mostly created as a means of learning all of the engine mechanics.
-The game is designed to be challenging and relies on the players reflexes.
+The game is designed to be challenging and relies on the players reflexes to quickly alter the colour of the ball to match the upcoming wall.

 ## Game Modes
   The game is separated into "Selection mode" and "Original mode" both utilizing the same assets with slight gameplay changes.
 The colour